CanonicalLtd/ubuntu-core-docs/docs/en/guides/build-device/board-enablement.md

                 - actduino_bubble_gum_sdboot_linux
             build-packages: [bc, kmod, cpio]

-## The gadget snap
+<h2 id="heading--the-gadget-snap">The gadget snap</h2>

 The [gadget snap](../../guides/build-device/gadget.html) is a key snap for device boot, as it contains the description of the boot and file system layout, which is then used for image building.

 You will need to create two files in the `meta` directory of this snap:

-* `meta/snap.yaml` containing the basic device description, together with device specific interfaces if needed
+-   `meta/snap.yaml` containing the basic device description, together with device specific interfaces if needed
-* `meta/gadget.yaml` describing the device boot mode and its filesystem layout.
+-   `meta/gadget.yaml` describing the device boot mode and its filesystem layout.

-#### `meta/snap.yaml` example
+<h4 id="heading--metasnapyaml-example">`meta/snap.yaml` example</h4>

     name: roseapple-pi
     version: 16.04-1